vk-cs/docs-public/docs/en/computing/iaas/service-management/volumes/volumes.md

 1. Go to [personal account](https://msk.cloud.vk.com/app/en) VK Cloud.
 2. [Disconnect from VM](#disconnecting_a_disk_from_a_vm) the disk that will be used to replace the main one.
 3. [Clone](#cloning_disk) the target disk if necessary.
-4. Open the page with the desired list of disks.
+4. Open the page with the required list of disks.

    - All disks: go to **Cloud Computing** → **Disks**.